sb39/my-reads-tracker-app/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
-* by deafult the page would be visible at `localhost:3000`
+* by default the page would be visible at `localhost:3000`

 ### `search Results` 🔍